Magisk-Modules-Alt-Repo/AdGuardDNS4Magisk/README.md

 For the long version a little reading is necessary: https://en.wikipedia.org/wiki/Domain_Name_System

 ### The purpose of this module?
-Forward all mobile data via their servers and AdGuard DNS help block annoying ads.
+Forward all mobile data via their servers and AdGuard DNS help block annoying ads and trackers.

 #### Warning: